 - Placement of death and funeral notices in newspapers

-Additional services are services that are not strictly necessary to carry out the funeral but are (common) services that can be offered by the funeral home.
+Additional services are services that are not strictly necessary to carry out the funeral but are (common) services that can be offered by funeral directors.
 The following are common additional services.
 (Please note that some of these costs may be included by the funeral director in their professional services fee.)

 - Use of the funeral home chapel for the funeral service

-- Cosmetic preparations of the body
+- Cosmetic preparation of the body

 - Additional fees for non-local transportation of the deceased